Drew Perkins

-Drew A. Perkins (born March 21, 1956) is an American politician serving in the Wyoming Senate from the 29th district as a member of the Republican Party.
+Drew A. Perkins (born March 21, 1956) is an American politician who served in the Wyoming Senate from the 29th district as a member of the Republican Party.
 He served as President of the Senate from 2019 to 2021.

 Perkins was born in Boise, Idaho, and educated at Brigham Young University, Southeastern University, and the University of Wyoming.
 He entered politics in the 2000s with unsuccessful campaigns for a seat on the Natrona County Commission, but was appointed to the commission in 2003.
 He served on the commission until his election to the Wyoming Senate.
 In the state senate he rose from Vice President to Majority Leader and then to President of the Senate.

 Early life

 Drew A. Perkins was born on March 21, 1956, in Boise, Idaho.
 He graduated from Kelly Walsh High School.
 From 1977 to 1980, he attended Brigham Young University and graduated with a Bachelor of Science in accounting.
 From 1981 to 1983, he attended Southeastern University and graduated with a Master of Science in taxation.
 From 1989 to 1992, he attended the University of Wyoming and graduated with a Juris Doctor.
 During his time at the University of Wyoming he was on the Dean's List.

 On August 5, 1986, he married Kristie Marie Dittburner inside the Salt Lake Temple in Salt Lake City, Utah.
 He would later have two children with her.